ctomni231/cwtactics/jstest/README.md

-- Dynamic image organizing (can load, organize, and display run time DOM images) -- Can load image from server by filename ["CWT_MECH.png"] -- Can load images stored within by using an index ["0"] = 1st image stored -- Can load a blank color box canvas into the pipeline [New]
+- Dynamic image organizing (can load, organize, and display run time DOM images) -- Can load image from server by filename ["CWT_MECH.png"] -- Can load images stored within by using an index ["0"] = 1st image stored -- Can load a blank color box canvas into the pipeline [Current]
 - Dynamic image loading (low memory footprint - only load when getImg() is called)
-- Dynamic pixel editing (allows extra functionality) -- Image mirror (mirror an image along the x and/or y axis) -- Image recolor (recolor the pixels within an image dynamically) -- Image blending (lighten or darken pixels based on color chosen) [New] -- Image rotate (rotate an image by 90 degrees dynamically) -- Image (Blend) Opacity (Set & blend an opacity for an image) [New] -- Image Shift (move all row or column pixels within an image)
+- Dynamic pixel editing (allows extra functionality) -- Image mirror (mirror an image along the x and/or y axis) -- Image recolor (recolor the pixels within an image dynamically) -- Image blending (lighten or darken pixels based on color chosen) [Current] -- Image rotate (rotate an image by 90 degrees dynamically) [In Code] -- Image Invert (Invert the pixels within an image) [New] -- Image (Blend) Opacity (Set & blend an opacity for an image) [Current] -- Image Shift (move all row or column pixels within an image) [In Code] -- Drop Pixels (Blend stored pixels into an image) [New][In Code] -- Image Cut (Cut an image down to size) [New][In Code][Partial - Needs Error Checking]

 Has the following planned graphic features
-- Dynamic pixel editing
--- Image Cut (Cut an image down to size)
--- Drop Pixels (Blend stored pixels into an image)
+- DOM Draw - Draw an image directly into the DOM for quick referencing